 Smt.
 Maneka Gandhi, in her speech said, “The government is spending atleast five times the money on cancer healthcare due to smoking, compared to the revenue generated in taxes.”

-The minister suggested that government should mandate every tobacco company to set up a cancer hospital to take care of the patients and enclose coupons in every cigarette pack for the smoker, offering a free check-up at one of these hospitals after a consumption of 100 packets of cigarette.
+The minister suggested that government should mandate every tobacco company to set up a cancer hospital to take care of the patients and enclose coupons in every buy modafinil over the counter cigarette pack for the smoker, offering a free check-up at one of these hospitals after a consumption of 100 packets of cigarette.

 Mrs. Mohini Daljeet Singh, Head, Max India Foundation said, “At Max India Foundation, we believe in ‘Care for Life’.
 Early diagnosis of cancer leads to positive outcomes and complete treatment.
 Regular screening is therefore very important.
 Most of public healthcare expense should be on prevention and awareness as treatment is very expensive and beyond the reach of most people.
 It is our objective to create awareness around cancer and inspire patients to win over this disease.”